dib-lab/buoy/docs/minhash-all-the-things.md

 * start from an SRA sample -> find assemblies or matches to that

-* chain to new analyses (‘find lisa’s latest reassembly’)
+* chain to new analyses of same dataset (‘find lisa’s latest reassembly’)

-* metagenome breakdown/protein stuff
+* metagenome breakdown based on protein

 * find things that you could/should co-assemble (DNA overlap)

 * contamination analysis of supposedly pure samples (“give me the first non-dog match”)

 * one-stop-shop for searching all the archives

 * grey and dark data indexing and search and estimation